Hank Skinner: Texas Criminal Justice Reform Law

 On May 26, 2011, the Senate of Texas voted unanimously for the Senate Bill 122, a Criminal Justice Reform Bill, expanding access to post-conviction DNA testing.
 This bill, would allow post-conviction testing "whenever there is biological evidence that has not previously been tested, or when the evidence can be subjected to newer techniques that might be more revealing than the results of an older test."
 The passing of this law would prevent Texas courts from blocking access to DNA testing in cases where DNA was not tested through "no fault of the defendant."

-Skinner has maintained that the decision to not test certain pieces of DNA evidence was not his.
-Skinner claims that Comer made the decision believing the results would further incriminate Skinner.

 Texas Senator Rodney Ellis, who authored the bill, said: "Under current law, innocence is often being left to chance [...]
 Strengthening Texas' post-conviction DNA law is an essential measure to improve justice in Texas."
 The bill was signed into law on June 17, 2011, effective September 11, 2011.

 Post-conviction history

-Skinner maintains he is innocent, and has repeatedly appealed his conviction both at state and federal levels.

 Marriage

 Skinner married Sandrine Ageorges while on Texas death row in 2008.
 Ageorges-Skinner, a French national, has been an anti-death penalty activist for more than thirty years – well before she met Skinner.
-She has corresponded with numerous death row inmates and has participated in numerous protests against the death penalty.
-Ageorges-Skinner was banned from visiting or corresponding with Skinner because of violations of prison policies – a charge both claim was fabricated.
+She had corresponded with numerous death row inmates and participated in numerous protests against the death penalty.
+Ageorges-Skinner was banned from visiting or corresponding with Skinner because of violations of prison policies – a charge both claimed was fabricated.
 The Texas Department of Criminal Justice refuses to release records, so the claim cannot be supported or contradicted.
-Ageorges-Skinner has received the official support of the French Government in her persistent efforts to save her husband from execution and prove his innocence.
+Ageorges-Skinner received the official support of the French Government in her persistent efforts to save her husband from execution and prove his innocence.
 France generally opposes the death penalty in all cases.

 Defense team

 For the post-conviction appeals, Rob Owen, co-director of the University of Texas at Austin School of Law's Capital Punishment Clinic was appointed to represent Skinner.
-Owen has represented Skinner since 2004, after his previous court-appointed attorney, Steven Losch, died.
-Skinner's new defense team obtained an evidentiary hearing in November 2005, the full transcript of which is available, along with numerous other legal documents, on the website set up to defend his case.
+Owen represented Skinner from 2004 onwards, after his previous court-appointed attorney, Steven Losch, died.
+Skinner's new defense team obtained an evidentiary hearing in November 2005.